jereml99/jereml99/README.md

 ----

 ### 🖐 About me
-I’m studying Computer Science at Gdańsk University of Technology and have worked as SDE intern in Amazon.
+I’m studying Human Centered AI at Technical University of Denmark and have worked as SDE intern in Amazon.
 Finding optimal solutions to real problems along with good team excites me.

 ### Languages